mat-docs/RTA.Site/docs/services/index.md

 : Reverse proxy, typically used in front of the **Session Service**, **Config Service**, and **Data Services**.

 [RTA Stream Service](rta-streamsvc/README.md)
-: Web Socket server for streaming live session updates.
+: WebSocket server for streaming live session updates.

 [RTA Schema Mapping Service](rta-schemamappingsvc/README.md) : Repository for mappings between a source schema and the RTA domain model.